vedant-shah/settleUp/README.md

 ## Usage
 1. Create a split on your mobile device during your group activity
 2. Share the link with everyone in the group
+3. Friends first log in, and then open the link that was shared by you.
+4. Choose your personas and done!
+You're successfully sharing the split!
-3. Add expenses as you go and watch SettleUp do the accounting and balance the cost for your group
+5. Add expenses as you go and watch SettleUp do the accounting and balance the cost for your group

 ## Example
 Say you're on a ski trip with four friends and you want to split the cost of lodging, lift tickets, and groceries.